adoubleb/tp/docs/DeveloperGuide.md

     - `undo` is still available (for the intial ```add``` command) and `redo` is no longer available since delete has been redone.

 **Note:** At this point, the user should be able to notice that the `undo` and `redo` commands can be called in a circular manner i.e. ```undo -> redo -> undo -> ...```

+#### Planned Extensions
+1. Ensure undo / redo restore order in any state
+   1. This applies to the states after list and find have been executed followed by an `UndoableCommand`
+1. Implement undo / redo for `clear`

 ### \[Proposed\] Possible Undo/Redo Implementation
 The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
 It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations: